-I have not written any stories that take place in El Paso, but I’m offering a free copy of The Devil and Miss Julia Jackson or Gabriel’s Law, winner’s choice, to one lucky commenter–so don’t forget to leave a comment and your contact info!
+I’m offering a free copy of The Devil and Miss Julia Jackson to one lucky commenter today (USA only)–so don’t forget to leave a comment and your contact info!

 What’s your favorite classic country & western song?
 Is there a sequel to it?

 Summer seems like the most patriotic time of the year in general, doesn’t it?
 We kick off the summer months with Memorial Day in May.
 Poppies are worn in remembrance of veterans on Memorial Day and on Veterans Day in November.

 On June 6, we are reminded of the sacrifices made on a faraway beach in Normandy that resulted in many deaths in WWII, but turned the tide for the Allies and helped us gain victory.
 June 14th is Flag Day, a fine “tune up” for our huge 4th of July celebration that’s right around the corner.

 Is anyone more patriotic than a cowboy?
 I don’t think so!
 So many country and western songs have been written through the years that are a tribute to not only our troops, but to first responders, and to all the “regular” American people who love our country.